Australia's INXS calls it quits as touring band after 35 years

-SYDNEY Australian rock group INXS has called it quits as a live touring band after 35 years, thanking fans and honoring late frontman Michael Hutchence in a statement on Tuesday.
+SYDNEY Nov 13 Australian rock group INXS has called it quits as a live touring band after 35 years, thanking fans and honouring late frontman Michael Hutchence in a statement on Tuesday.

 INXS, which sold more than 30 million albums worldwide, including more than 10 million alone of their 1987 breakthrough "Kick", issued the statement after comments by band member Jon Farriss during a weekend performance sparked a frenzy on Twitter.